LLeon360/CS163-Projects-2024Fall/_posts/2024-12-13-team22-image-to-image.md

 ### U-Net

-The neural backbone of the Stable Diffusion model is a U-Net [2], which has also been used in Diffusion in pixel space.
+The neural backbone of the Stable Diffusion model is a U-Net [<a href="#references">2</a>], which has also been used in Diffusion in pixel space.
 Similar to diffusion, the objective is to accurately predict the noise added, except the noise is added to the latent instead of the image directly.

 The U-Net model is conditioned with the timestep as before.